 Frustrated by the pervasiveness of unreliable information that seems inseparable from conversations regarding sexual abuse, Professor Cheit started collecting these examples in bulk.
 First, he turned them into a lecture and presentation, which he gave to the APA in 1996, and second, after the encouragement of Professor Jennifer Freyd, he created an open-source website.
 In its initial iteration, The Recovered Memory Project was a database of 10-20 sources, but after its recent redesign in 2022 as The Recovered Memory Archive, holds over a hundred.

-Professor Ross Cheit will be retiring from Brown University following the 2023 academic year.
+Professor Ross Cheit retired from Brown University following the 2023 academic year.
 He has spent his thirty five years in academia most notably, albeit least discussed, as a tremendous friend and mentor to undergraduates.
 The depth of his care has stood the test of many decades, with students from his first classes still working closely with him today.